The Echeveria peacockii is one of many Echeveria plants featuring a beautiful rosette of thick, rich green succulent leaves.

 Light and Temperature

-For optimal growth, place the plant in partial shade in USDA hardiness zones 9 to 11.
-It prefers mild, dry climates and cover from the direct sunlight.
+For optimal growth, place the plant in partial shade in USDA hardiness zone 9 to 11.
+It prefers mild, dry climates and cover from direct sunlight.

-If grown indoors, set it in any window with bright light but doesn’t get direct afternoon full sun.
+If grown indoors, set it in any window with bright light (partial sun) but does not get direct afternoon full sun.